KqSMea8/AirplayServer/README.md

 The code in this repository accumulated from various sources over time.
 Here is my attempt at listing the various authors and the components they created:

-* **dsafa22**: Created an [AirPlay 2 mirroring server](https://github.com/dsafa22/AirplayServer) for Android based on ShairPlay.
+* **dsafa22**: Created an [AirPlay 2 mirroring server](https://github.com/dsafa22/AirplayServer)(seems gone now) for Android based on ShairPlay.
 This project is basically a port of dsafa22's code to the Raspberry Pi, utilizing OpenMAX and OpenSSL for better performance on the Pi.
 All code in `lib/` concerning mirroring is dsafa22's work.
 License: GNU LGPLv2.1+
 * **Juho Vähä-Herttua** and contributors: Created an AirPlay audio server called [ShairPlay](https://github.com/juhovh/shairplay), including support for Fairplay based on PlayFair.
 Most of the code in `lib/` originally stems from this project.
 License: GNU LGPLv2.1+
 * **EstebanKubata**: Created a FairPlay library called [PlayFair](https://github.com/EstebanKubata/playfair).
 Located in the `lib/playfair` folder.
 License: GNU GPL
 * **Jonathan Beck, Nikias Bassen** and contributors: Created a library for plist handling called [libplist](https://github.com/libimobiledevice/libplist).
 Located in the `lib/plist` folder.
 License: GNU LGPLv2.1+